 - Sekiguchi, and

 Another big chain are Maru Etsu supermarkets with many locations in Tokyo central.

 Click here for a map of Maruetsu supermarkets in Tokyo locations.

-TOKYO SUPERMARKETS GUIDE – PART 2
+LIST OF SUPERMARKETS IN JAPAN GUIDE – PART 2

 Gyomu Super Tokyo